pghalliday/currency-market/README.md

   }
 });

-// The resulting delta will have the following structure var delta = {
+// On successful application the `delta.result` will have the following fields

-  sequence: 98546,
-  operation: operation,
-  result: {
-    // The new level of locked funds in the order's offer currency
+// The new level of locked funds in the order's offer currency var lockedFunds = delta.result.lockedFunds
-    lockedFunds: new Amount('45685.1234'),

 // Note that only one of `nextHigherOrderSequence` or `trades` will be set

 // If the order is not at the top of the order book then the sequence number
 // of the next order above it is returned.
 This is a hint to optimize the
-    // insertion of the order into a `State` instance
+// insertion of the order into a `State` instance var nextHigherOrderSequence = delta.result.nextHigherOrderSequence;
-    nextHigherOrderSequence: 652973,

 // If the order was inserted at the top of the order book then an array of trades
 // will be returned.
 This array will still be set, but will be empty, if no actual
 // trades were made
 //
 // Note that the price at which any trade was executed will be given by the bid or
 // offer price associated with the `right` order and that the volume traded in each
 // currency is most easily referenced by the debit amounts associated with the `left`
-    // and `right` accounts in their respective order's offer currencies
+// and `right` accounts in their respective order's offer currencies var trades = delta.result.trades;
-    trades: [{

   // `left` gives the changes to be applied to the order that was submitted and the
   // account that submitted it
-      left: {
+  var left = trades[0].left;

     // Only one of `left` or `right` will have a remainder and this
     // signals the amount of the order that has not yet been executed.
     // When no remainder is specified it signals that the order was
     // completely executed.
 It is possible that neither `left` nor `right`
-        // will have a remainder if they completely satisfy each other
+    // will have a remainder if they completely satisfy each other var remainder = left.remainder;

-        remainder: {
-          // The remaining bidAmount on the order
+      // The remaining bidAmount on the order var bidAmount = remainder.bidAmount;

-          bidAmount: new Amount('12589.1335'),
-          // The remaining offerAmount on the order
+      // The remaining offerAmount on the order var offerAmount = remainder.offerAmount;
-          offerAmount: new Amount('3261.23')
-        },

     // The transaction fields signal by how much the account balances have changed
-        // and how much commission was applied
+    // and how much commission was applied var transaction = left.transaction;

-        transaction: {
-          debit: {
+      // The changes applied to the balance being debited var debit = transaction.debit;

-            // The amount of the order's offer currency debited from the account
+        // The amount of the order's offer currency debited from the account var amount = debit.amount;

-            amount: new Amount('6592.32697'),
-            // The new level of funds in the debited currency
+        // The new level of funds in the debited currency var funds = debit.funds;

-            funds: new Amount('123498.132455'),
-            // The new level of locked funds in the debited currency
+        // The new level of locked funds in the debited currency var lockedFunds = debit.lockedFunds;

-            lockedFunds: new Amount('38529.21558')
-          },
-          credit: {
+      // The changes applied to the balances being credited var credit = transaction.credit;

-            // The amount of the order's bid currency credited to the account
+        // The amount of the order's bid currency credited to the account var amount = credit.amount;

-            amount: new Amount('326598.2356'),
-            // The new level of funds in the credited currency
+        // The new level of funds in the credited currency var funds = credit.funds;

-            funds: new Amount('65489123.53658'),
-            // If the engine was instantiated without commission then the commission
+        // If the engine was instantiated with commission then the commission
-            // field will not be set
+        // field will be set
-            commission: {
+        var commission = credit.commission;

-              // The amount of the order's bid currency credited to the commission account
+          // The amount of the order's bid currency credited to the commission account var amount = commission.amount;

-              amount: new Amount('326.123588'),
-              // The new level of funds in the order's bid currency in the commission account
+          // The new level of funds in the order's bid currency in the commission account var funds = commission.funds;

-              funds: new Amount('456432148131.45645645'),
-              // The reference associated with the commission calculation
+          // The reference associated with the commission calculation var reference = commission.reference;
-              reference: '0.01%'
-            }
-          }
-        }
-      },

   // `right` gives the changes to be applied to the order that was matched and the
   // account that submitted it.
 This order will always be the order that is currently
-      // at the top of the opposing order book to that which the submitted order was added
+  // at the top of the opposing order book to that which the submitted order was added.
-      right: {
-        // The fields that can be set are the same as for `left` ...
+  // The fields that can be set are the same as for `left` var right = trades[0].right;
-      }
-    }, ...]
-  }
-};
 ```

 ##### Bid orders